Peter Smith (architectural historian): Life and works

 The Chairman's foreword to the book recorded the commission's thanks for "a valuable contribution to an aspect of the past of Wales which has received too little attention".
+In the concluding chapter to John B. Hilling's, The Architecture of Wales: From the First to the Twenty-first Century, Simon Unwin wrote; "it was, and remains, an exemplary overview of the traditional regional architecture of Wales".
 Smith died in a nursing home in Devon in 2013.